alentoghostflame/nextcord/docs/interactions.rst

 User Commands
 ~~~~~~~~~~~~~~
 What you see below is a example of a simple user command,
-Made by alento it's a user dump command that dumps user data
+It's a user dump command that dumps user data

 .. code-block:: python3